Retired couple kicked off Air Canada flight with 25 others ‘for no reason’

 “Some of these deplaned customers were rebooked this morning and are on their way to their final destination.
 Once our investigation is completed, we will follow up with the customers.”

-A spokesperson for Montreal Trudeau International said police had been called to deal with “a situation on board an aircraft on the evening of June 20 and escorted passengers off the plane, at the request of the flight captain and crew”.
+A spokesperson for Montreal Trudeau International said police had been called to deal with “a situation on board an aircraft on the evening of June 20 and escorted passengers off the plane, at the request of the flight captain and crew.”

+An Air Canada spokesperson said: “We can confirm the deplaning of passengers from flight AC866 on June 20 was related to non-compliance with Canadian government mask regulations, Canadian Aviation Regulations, as well as directives of our crew.

+“The actions taken were for the safety and benefit of the other 266 passengers on the flight.We regret that some customers who were not involved were unfortunately deplaned.
+We have since reached out those we have identified as mistakenly removed to apologize and address their concerns.”

 Register for free to continue reading